alvarogarcia7/blog_source/source/_posts/draft_searching-on-failing-tests.md

 In the sequence ``T1``, ``F`` fails, but in the sequence ``TF`` composed by ``F`` only, the test succeeds.
 This can be thought as the equivalent of the [Intermediate value theorem](https://en.wikipedia.org/wiki/Intermediate_value_theorem), also called Bolzano's theorem, where the ``T1`` is at one side ot the axis and the ``TF`` at another.
 The theorem proves that there must be at least one value where the domain of the function crosses the axis

-I say thought of because that theorem is only for continous functions and sets are not (are discrete) but the analogy is good enough: if one result is OK but the other isn't, there must be a minimum where the result is OK and another where the results are not.
-They must not be the same case as one result cannot be OK and not OK at the same time.
+I say "thought of" because that theorem is only for continous functions and sets are not (are discrete) but the analogy is good enough: if one sequence is OK but the other isn't, there must be a minimum sequence where the result is OK and another one where the results are not.
+They two sequences must not be the same case as one result cannot be OK and not OK at the same time.

 ## Naïve search